 2. The wrong criteria are sometimes followed for the selection of leaders

-The Bible teaches that spiritual criteria must be used to select leaders.
-The qualifications of a deacon (I Tim.
-3:8-13) would serve well for the initial selection of leaders of home fellowship groups.
-Too often, however, the church will designate men and women for leadership on the basis of secular abilities, job status, levels of financial giving, or seniority in the church.
+>The Bible teaches that spiritual criteria must be used to select leaders.
+The qualifications of a deacon (1 Timothy 3:8-13) would serve well for the initial selection of leaders of home fellowship groups.
+Too often, however, the church will designate men and women for leadership on the basis of secular abilities, job status, levels of financial giving or seniority in the church.
 The result is usually a meeting that is not very spiritually edifying or appealing.

 After leaders have been selected on the basis of character and knowledge, they should also be evaluated on the basis of actual function, or role.
-When Jesus says “my sheep hear my voice,” he is giving us a basic way to recognize a good shepherd.
-A Christian's leadership cannot be authenticated until someone is willing to follow him/her.
+When Jesus says, “my sheep hear my voice” (John 10:27), he is giving us a basic way to recognize a good shepherd.
+A Christian’s leadership cannot be authenticated until someone is willing to follow him or her.

-In many of our churches, it may be very difficult to determine who our authentic leaders are.
+In many of our churches, it may be very difficult to determine our authentic leaders.
 This is because they have not had ample opportunity to try their hand at leadership.
 In these cases, we will have to pick leaders on the basis of the best criteria possible.
 Later, when lay-led groups are in place, it should be possible to evaluate the effectiveness of the work done by the more committed members of the group.
-Other things being equal, the more effective workers should be the first to be moved forward.
+Other things being equal, the more effective workers should be the first to be promoted.

 3. Frequently, insufficient authority is given to the leaders

-If the home fellowship is to be fashioned after the Biblical examples of house churches, then the leaders of the groups should be allowed to run their groups the way the leaders of the New Testament house churches ran theirs.
-Since the New Testament instructs readers to respect their leaders and to follow their lead in the running of the home church, we can assume those leaders had many decisions delegated to them.
-(I Corinthians 16:16; Hebrews 13:17; I Thessalonians 5:14)
+If the home fellowship is to be fashioned after the biblical examples, then group leaders should be allowed to run them the way the leaders of the New Testament house churches ran theirs.
+Since the New Testament instructs readers to respect their leaders and to follow their lead in the running of the home church, we can assume those leaders had many decisions delegated to them (1 Corinthians 16:16; Hebrews 13:17; 1 Thessalonians 5:14).

-Sometimes, churches impose a structure upon the small group that is too restrictive.
-This structure may include a pre-planned curriculum for study, and a long list of policy restrictions.
+Sometimes churches impose a structure upon the small group that is too restrictive.
+This structure may include a preplanned curriculum for study and a long list of policy restrictions.
 The effect is usually to stifle initiative and sap motivation.
 The leaders realize very quickly that they are functioning as agents for the existing leadership of the church, but that they themselves are leaders in name only.
-When the church requires the home group leaders to check in on virtually all decisions, it clearly suggests that they are incompetent to make their own decisions.
+When the church requires the home group leaders to check in on virtually all decisions, it clearly suggests that they are incompetent to make their own.
 Sometimes they are incompetent, but the church must see the challenge in this, rather than accepting the status quo.

 We don’t believe the central leadership of the church should forsake all control over the actions of home fellowship leaders, because lay leaders are usually not as well trained as seminary graduates, or as experienced as the church’s top leadership.
 Therefore, it is necessary to carefully weigh which areas are left to the discretion of the home leaders, and which areas need to be cleared with the higher authority of the church.
 The point in making this decision is to arrive at a balance that will prevent serious errors from occurring (even though we never have a guarantee that all problems can be prevented), while delegating real decision-making authority to the home fellowship leaders.